-This is a multifuel burning stove, and as such has only been tested and certified to burn wood and Defra exempt smokeless fuel.
+This is a wood burning Stove, and as such has only been tested and certified to burn wood and no other type of fuel.
 Failure to adhere to this can invalidate the manufacture's guarantee.

 Read the instruction booklet and these supplementary instructions carefully before installation.